spacelift-io/user-documentation/docs/installing-spacelift/reference-architecture/reference/message-queues.md

 Spacelift uses a number of message queues to support asynchronous processing.
 We support two options for message queues: AWS SQS, or a built-in message broker that uses your Postgres database.

 For new installations we suggest using the Postgres message broker.
 The main exception to this is if you want to use AWS IoT Core rather than our built-in MQTT broker.
-In that case you **must** use SQS.
+In that case you **must** use SQS as IoT Core can only deliver messages to SQS queues by design.

 ## Configuration